 I have created a video tutorial to help you to learn:-

-More details in the post Setup Co-Management – AAD Connect UPN Suffix
+More details in the post, Setup Co-Management – AAD Connect UPN Suffix

 Video Tutorial Setup SCCM PKI Certs for Co-Management

 Co-management doesn’t have any PKI & certificate requirements.
 However, SCCM Cloud Management Gateway (CMG) and Cloud DP (CDP) have some PKI and certificate requirements.
-SCCM CMG & CDP are required for most of the scenarios when an organization starts the journey of modern management.

 More Details in the post – Setup Co-Management – CA PKI & Certificates

-What will you learn from the following Video Tutorial:-
+What will you learn from the following Video Tutorial

 Video Tutorial to Setup SCCM Cloud DP – Part 3

 Cloud DP (CDP) is not a prerequisite for SCCM Co-Management.
-However, Cloud DP (CDP) is required for the scenario where you want to install SCCM client from the internet.
-But, in the latest version of SCCM 1806 (preview) you can download the content from CMG.
-Hence there won’t be any requirement to have CDP in future version of SCCM product at least for co-management scenarios.
+However, Cloud DP (CDP) is required for scenarios where you want to install an SCCM client from the internet.

 More details in the post – Setup Co-Management Cloud DP Azure Blob Storage